 As of 15 June 2023, after a successful visit to the Edinburgh University Collection and the Museo Nazionale degli Strumenti Musicali, Rome, and the Peebles Collection in North Carolina.
-I have posted the data for more than 285 individual bassoons in the database and a separate page for each maker.
-It was necessary to make a page for each of the 117 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
+I have posted the data for 300 individual bassoons in the database and a separate page for each maker.
+It was necessary to make a page for each of the 120 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
 Refer to the “List of Historical Bassoons in the Hichwa-Rachor Database” to see the entire list of bassoons.
 Even though all the bassoons currently in the database are posted, the work on the website is not by any means finished.

 Regarding the detailed bibliography list of sources used to obtain information on the bassoons on the website, in the past, this list was presented on each General Information sheet for each bassoon.
 This was found to be a time-consuming method since it required much moving of documents within WordPress.
 I am moving to present a list of bibliographical sources on the General Information sheet for each bassoon that mostly apply to that bassoon.
 Bibliographical sources that refer to the maker and his bassoons will, in the future, be found on the page with only the bassoons of that maker.

 I recently posted a version of my “User Guide to the Database of Historical Bassoons“.
 This document explains how to use the general information and data spreadsheets.
 Terms such as “Two-piece saddle on F key flap and touch” or “Bell Flare” are discussed.
 In order to know precisely what data is presented, it is necessary to read the entire guide.